SHINRIN-YOKU | FOREST BATHING

-The Japanese practice of "Shinrin yoku" aka Forest Bathing.
-Is positive for both physical and mental wellbeing.
+The Japanese practice of "Shinrin yoku" aka Forest Bathing, is beneficial for both physical and mental wellbeing.
 It is proven to reduce stress hormone production, improve feelings of happiness & free up creativity, as well as lowering heart rate and blood pressure, boosting the immune system and accelerating recovery from illness.
 “Social prescribing” and "nature therapy" is a growing movement in the NHS.

 “Forest bathing is an opportunity for people to take time out, slow down and connect with nature.
 We believe it could be part of a mix of activities for social prescription,” Stuart Dainton of the Woodland Trust says.